gtonkinhill/panstripe/README.md

 #### bootstrap replicates

-A table with the inferred parameters for each of the bootstrapo replicates that were run.
+A table with the inferred parameters for each of the bootstrap replicates that were run.

 #### tree/pa

-The data original provided to the `panstripe` function.
+The original data provided to the `panstripe` function.

 ## Comparing Pangenomes